Date: 29 November 2015. Tate's Hell

 anchor right off this shoreline...

 The park was blooming with new life.
 I suspect folks

 with allergies might not be happy here in the springtime.

 Just up the river, more places to explore.
-Wish I had
+I wish I had

-And when I get done exploring one direction, I'll
+And when I get done exploring one direction, I will

 paddle the other way.
 Who knows what is around the next bend?

 It was right nice of Johnny to take the time to drive

 me all over creation for the butyl.
 The bonus stop at Tate's Hell